1cgn1/AL_for_SL_SR/README.md

 ```
 conda env create =f environment.yml -n env_name
 ```

 ## Usage
-### Data
-Before running the active learning pipeline on the same data used in the paper, the label and feature needs to be downloaded on `to be supplemented` and be placed in the root directory of the project.
-Please leave at least 10 GB hard disk space.
-## Usage
 ### Data Preparation
 Before running the active learning pipeline using the datasets described in the manuscript, the corresponding label files and feature files must be downloaded from `to be supplemented` and placed in the root directory of this project.